The common law is an organic process but one that grows and develops slowly. This blog discusses how and when common law can change.

 The ONCA did not shut the door permanently.
 They merely said the tort of harassment’s emergence or need had not yet been established.

-At Milosevic Fiske LLP, we keep abreast of evolving legal developments in the common law and often blog about precedent-setting or otherwise significant decisions.
+At Milosevic & Associates, we keep abreast of evolving legal developments in the common law and often blog about precedent-setting or otherwise significant decisions.
 We invite you to read our weekly blogs or to contact our litigation lawyers directly by phone 416-916-1387 or online if you have questions about recent developments in the law.